dlaxjr/Power-ACrossFitGuidetoEnhancingAthleticPerformance/v1/power_whitepaper.markdown

 Power—Strength times Work—is CrossFit’s beating heart.
 By dissecting its physics, modeling its dynamics, and applying structured training, athletes can unlock their potential.
 This 10–12 page exploration and 8-week program offer a science-backed path to greater power, blending theory with practice.
 Whether you’re chasing a personal record (PR), surviving a WOD, or excelling in sports like wrestling, track, basketball, soccer, sprinting, or running, power is your ally—train it wisely [Spealler, 2008].
 The 2025 CrossFit Games and recent research underscore its impact, with power gains of up to 18%, empowering you to achieve your dreams through CrossFit’s proven methods [Rodriguez et al., 2025; Hinshaw, 2025a].

-CrossFit effectively develops power through its diverse workouts, which incorporate both strength and work training.
+CrossFit effectively develops power through its diverse workouts, which incorporate both strength and speed training.
 By focusing on explosive movements and using moderate to heavy loads, CrossFit programs help individuals develop the ability to move large loads quickly and over longer distances.
-This is crucial for achieving success in sports, which emphasizes the ability to perform at maximum effort with minimal rest.
+This is crucial for achieving success in CrossFit, which emphasizes the ability to perform at maximum effort with minimal rest.
 Here’s a more detailed look at how CrossFit builds power:

 1. **Explosive Movements**: CrossFit workouts often include movements like snatches, cleans, power cleans, box jumps, wall balls, sled pushes, and muscle-ups, which require explosive force and speed.
 These movements engage multiple muscle groups simultaneously, improving overall power output and increasing heart rate for enhanced cardiovascular benefits [Adams CrossFit, 2025].